Search the Health Library

-Radiation therapy services, offered through the Department of Radiation Oncology, provides a wide variety of pancreative cancer therapies and expert consultation.
+Radiation therapy services, offered through the Department of Radiation Oncology, provide a wide variety of pancreatic cancer therapies and expert consultation.

 Stereotactic body radiation therapy (SBRT)

 Stereotactic body radiation therapy (SBRT) is a form of focused radiation used successfully to treat brain and lung cancers.
 The technique, developed at the Johns Hopkins Kimmel Cancer Center and a few other institutions across the country, is seen as a promising newer treatment for pancreas cancer.